improbllamazar/harry-potter-gen-z/book_1/chapter_3.md

 # Chapter Three
 ## The letters from ur mom

-The escape of the Brazilian boa constrictor earned Harry his longest-ever punishment.
+The escape of the slippery tube dude earned Harry his longest-ever punishment.
 By the time he was allowed out of his cupboard again, the summer holidays had started and Dudley had already broken his new video camera, crashed his remote control airplane, and, first time out on his racing bike, knocked down old, crusty Mrs. Figg as she crossed Privet Drive on her crutches.

-Harry was glad school was over, but there was no escaping Dudley’s crew, who visited the house every single day.
+Harry was stoked school was over, but there was no escaping Dudley’s crew, who visited the house every single day.
 Piers, Dennis, Malcolm, and Gordon were all thicc af and stupid, but as Dudley was the thiccest and stupidest mf of the lot, he was the leader.
 The rest of them were all quite happy to join in Dudley’s favorite sport: Harry Hunting.

 This was why Harry spent as much time as possible out of the house, wandering around and thinking about the end of the holidays, where he could see a smol ray of hope.
 When September came he would be going off to secondary school and, for the first time in his life, he wouldn’t be  with Dudley.
 Dudley had been accepted at Uncle Vernon’s old private school, Smeltings.
 Piers Polkiss was going there too.
 Harry, on the other hand, was going to Stonewall High, the local public school.
-Dudley thought this was very funny.
+Dudley thought this was mad hee-hee.

 “They stuff people’s heads down the toilet the first day at Stonewall,” he told Harry.
 “Want to come upstairs and practice?”

 “No, thanks,” said Harry.
 “The poor toilet’s never had anything as horrible as your head down it — it might be triggered.”
-Then he ran, before Dudley's smooth brain could work out what he’d said.
+Then he ran, before Dudley's smooth brain could work out what he’d spakem.

 One day in July, Aunt Petunia took Dudley to London to buy his Smeltings uniform, leaving Harry at Mrs. Figg’s.
-Mrs. Figg wasn’t as bad as usual.
-It turned out she’d broken her leg tripping over one of her cats, and she didn’t seem quite as fond of them as before.
-She let Harry watch television and gave him a bit of chocolate cake that tasted as though she’d had it for several years; it was really quite a sussy amogus cake.
+Mrs. Figg wasn’t as unstonks as usual.
+It turned out she’d broken her leg tripping over one of her catts, and she didn’t seem quite as fond of them as before.
+She let Harry watch Netflix and gave him a bit of chocolate cake that tasted musty af; it was really quite a sussy amogus cake.

 That evening, Dudley paraded around the living room for the family in his brand-new uniform.
 Smeltings’ boys wore maroon tailcoats, orange knickerbockers, and flat straw hats called boaters.
 They also carried knobbly sticks, used for hitting each other while the teachers weren’t looking.
-This trauma was supposed to be making them stronger for later life.
+This trauma was supposed to be making them stronger for when adulting began.

 As he looked at Dudley in his new knickerbockers, Uncle Vernon said gruffly that it was the sickest, most swag moment of his life.
 Aunt Petunia burst into tears and said she couldn’t believe it was her Ickle Dudleykins, he looked so hot, smexy and grown-up.
 Harry didn’t trust himself to speak.
 He thought two of his ribs might already have cracked from trying not to laugh.
 There was a horrible smell in the kitchen the next morning when Harry went in for breakfast.
 It seemed to be coming from a large metal tub in the sink.
 He went to have a look.
 The tub was full of what looked like dirty rags swimming in gray, sussy water.